AminHonarmandiShandiz/AminHonarmandiShandiz.github.io/projects.md

 permalink: /projects/
 ---

 Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Currently working on Deep Learning, Machine Learning focused in Python and Matlab.